Saves of low shots from 9 meters

 1. “In and out” footwork

-2. On an audio stimuli goalkeeper makes a 180 degree jump turn in basic stance
+2. On an audio stimulus, goalkeeper makes a 180-degree jump turn in basic stance

-3. After proper landing in the basic stance – goalkeeper is watching and trying to perceive as fast as possible which side (left or right) is shown by the shooter’s hand
+3. After proper landing in basic stance, goalkeeper watches and tries to perceive as fast as possible which side (left or right) is shown by the shooter’s hand

-4. Then, the goalkeeper is reacting by touching the goal post that is on the opposite side from the one that the shooter showed
+4. Goalkeeper reacts by touching the goal post on the opposite side from what the shooter showed

-5. After that, the goalkeeper makes a fast reaction on a low shot to the opposite side and one more low shot to the other side
+5. Goalkeeper makes a fast reaction on a low shot to the opposite side and one more low shot to the other side

-6. After that, the goalkeeper makes a somersault forward, and gets up in a proper basic stance (getting up without pushing off from the floor with hands)
+6. Goalkeeper makes a somersault forward and gets up in proper basic stance (getting up without pushing off from the floor with hands)

-7. While getting up in the basic stance, the goalkeeper is making a 360 degree jump turn
+7. While getting up in basic stance, goalkeeper makes a 360-degree jump turn

-8. Landing in the basic stance and right away reaction on two additional low shots, but these two shots will be in the opposite order than the previous two low shots
+8. Landing in basic stance and right away reaction on two additional low shots, but in the opposite order from the previous two

-As you can see, there is a big cognitive load in this combo exercise, and a big physical load as well.
-This combo drill is recommendable only for experienced and skilled goalkeepers who are able to do all separated elements of this drill properly.
+As you can see, there is big cognitive load and big physical load in this combo exercise.
+This combo drill is recommended only for experienced and skilled goalkeepers who can do all separated elements properly.

 Video – Cartwheel in Low Save Combo

-There are many different ways in which you can use cartwheels in handball – especially in goalkeeper training.
-Once you understand how the proper technique for saves of high, middle or low shots from 9 meters looks like and what are the most common mistakes, it will be easy for you to design and create your own ideas for exercises through which you will be able to work on proper technique with your goalkeepers.
+There are many different ways you can use cartwheels in handball, especially in goalkeeper training.
+Once you understand how proper technique for saves of low shots from 9 meters looks and what the most common mistakes are, it will be easy for you to design and create your own ideas for exercises.

 In the video below, you can see two options of combo exercises for saves of low shots from 9 meters that you should use later in progression with your goalkeepers.

-First you need to make sure that your goalkeeper can manage well separate elements of these combo exercises, which are: 1) the cartwheel and 2) the side step low reaction.
+First, make sure your goalkeeper can manage separate elements of these combo exercises: 1) the cartwheel and 2) the side step low reaction.

-Cartwheels are a good demonstration of the overall coordination and agility, and they can also show us where our athletes are lacking in particular areas of strength and flexibility.
+Cartwheels are a good demonstration of overall coordination and agility, and they can show us where our athletes are lacking in particular areas of strength and flexibility.

-Including cartwheels in any of the drills with your goalkeepers is a great idea.
-Beside the fact that it adds a bigger challenge for your goalkeepers, it also targets the vestibulo-ocular system, dexterity and spatial awareness, all of which are extremely important for goalkeepers.
+Including cartwheels in drills with your goalkeepers is a great idea.
+Besides adding bigger challenge, it also targets the vestibulo-ocular system, dexterity, and spatial awareness, all extremely important for goalkeepers.

 Video – Double Lateral Push Off Step From the Same Leg

-In the video below, you can see a combo drill for saves of low shots which I have done with young goalkeepers on my first camp in Iceland.
+In the video below, you can see a combo drill for saves of low shots that I did with young goalkeepers on my first camp in Iceland.

-The main idea in this combo drill is to first react properly to the low shot in the goalkeeper’s right side, by making the first lateral push off step from the left leg.
-Immediately after that shot, the goalkeeper has to make fast second lateral push off step with the same (left) leg to save the second low shot which will come between his legs.
+The main idea in this combo drill is to first react properly to the low shot on the goalkeeper’s right side by making the first lateral push off step from the left leg.
+Immediately after that shot, the goalkeeper has to make a fast second lateral push off step with the same (left) leg to save the second low shot coming between their legs.

 Try out this drill and let me know how you liked it!